alothomas/AML_P3/README.md

 python train_net.py --config-file best_model_config.yaml
 ```

 The `best_model_config.yaml` is a config of the best model we trained.
-Before training don't forget to change output directory in the config file, as well as the starting weights path.
+Before starting the training, don't forget to change output directory in the config file, as well as the starting weights path.